cine-file/rate/README.md

 - Results identify `Gemini AI jury` or `Deterministic fallback`.
 - Safe diagnostics show candidate counts and Gemini failure details without exposing the API key.
 - This update changes both `index.html` and `Code.gs`; deploy a new Apps Script web-app version.
 Existing recommendation sheet tabs do not need to be recreated if they already exist.

+### Gemini 3.6 Model Update

+- The optional AI jury now calls the stable `gemini-3.6-flash` model.
+- The Gemini request no longer sends `temperature`, `top_p`, or `top_k`, because these sampling parameters are deprecated for Gemini 3.6 and later models.
+- The existing `GEMINI_API_KEY` Script Property remains valid; API keys are associated with a Google Cloud project, not locked to one Gemini model.
+- Google AI Studio may be used to test the same key and model by selecting **Gemini 3.6 Flash** in the model selector.
+The live Cine-File website uses the model specified in `Code.gs`, regardless of the model last selected in AI Studio.
+- This update changes `Code.gs` and the README only.
+Replace and redeploy `Code.gs`; no sheet setup or frontend replacement is required when upgrading from v4.